-i.
-In rugby, students are permitted to play on a club/tour up until the conclusion of the Canada 7's Rugby Tournament while still trying out for an ASAA member school team.
-Otherwise, after March 15, no students can participate on any community/club team or non-school tour.
-After the conclusion of the Canada 7's Rugby Tournament students are only permitted to play for their respective school team or an interschool touring team that will travel during designated spring breaks of the schools participating on the tour.
+- Non-school rugby touring team: students are permitted to play on a non-school rugby touring team up until the conclusion of the Canada Sevens Rugby Tournament while still trying out for an ASAA member school team.
+After March 15, no student can participate on any nonschool rugby touring team. - II.
+School tours: After the conclusion of the Canada Sevens Rugby Tournament students are only permitted to play for their member school team or an interschool touring team that will travel during designated spring breaks of the schools participating on the tour.

-Note: Participation is defined as taking part in any game, tournament, playoff, invitational or championship of an ASAA sport.
+Note: Participation is defined as taking part in any rugby try-out, game, tournament, playoff, invitational or championship.